 What are Ergonomic Assessment Checklists?

-Ergonomic assessment checklists are tools used by competent professionals to identify risks of ergonomic injuries in the workplace.
-Used during ergonomic assessments, ergonomic assessment checklists are designed to help ensure workers and their environments are maximized for comfort and productivity with minimal risk of work-related injury.
+Ergonomic assessment checklists are tools used by health and safety professionals to identify risks of ergonomic injuries in the workplace.
+Used during ergonomic assessments, these checklists are designed to help ensure workers and their environments are maximized for comfort and productivity with minimal risk of work-related injuries.

 How to Conduct an Ergonomic Assessment